 If you are also struggling, it may be beneficial for someone else to come alongside them and encourage them.
 Having your own struggles in and of itself is challenging enough.

 Sometimes, it's difficult to take advice from those who are closest to us.
-Getting an unbiased outside perspective can offer a refreshing new opportunity.
+Getting an unbiased outside perspective might prove to be more beneficial.

 It's their choice whether or not they want to seek help and there's not much you can do about it if they don't.
 Sometimes when they see you getting better with outside help, it will motivate them to also seek out help.